natemacinnes/natemacinnes.github.io/rails-rubber-letsencrypt-configuration.md

 We can automate renewal by running this command as a cron job.
 We can make this command run once a month to renew certificates at a monthly basis.
 We also need to reload the Nginx configurations.

-To add a new cron job, type the following command,

-`sudo crontab -e`

-Add one of the lines below corresponding to the server Ubuntu version,
+Add one of the lines below corresponding to the server Ubuntu version to `config/rubber/common/crontab`

 ```
 SHELL=/bin/bash